-Water, plumbing and bathroom fittings

-Repair category:

-Notes: Staining to the sealant in the shower cubicle was noted.
-Over time this can lead to leaks developing which can remain undiscovered for some time.
+Water, plumbing and bathroom fittings Repair category: Notes: No significant defects were identified.
+Sealant to the bath shows some signs of wear.
+Over time this can lead to leaks developing, which can remain undiscovered for some time.

-Heating and hot water

-Repair category: 1

-Notes: It is assumed the central heating system has been annually maintained.
+Heating and hot water Repair category: Notes: It is assumed the central heating boiler has been annually maintained.
 This should be able to be confirmed by the potential purchaser.
 It is considered good practice to have a central heating system annually serviced to ensure that it operates efficiently and safely.
 Current test certification should be exhibited.